WHAT IS THIS?

 - Christina Noble, part-time project manager.

-- Toby Rosenthal, project manager.
+- Toby Rosenthal, project coordinator.

 - Erin O’Hanlon, Stockton Service-Learning senior program coordinator.